10 Things You Must Know Before Moving to Turkey

 1. Language and currency

-Turkey is a great country with very diverse people.
-There are over 35 ethnic languages spoken and diverse cultures in Turkey today.
-The more recognized language is the official language which is Turkish.
-It is pretty similar to Arabic.
-In bigger cities such as Istanbul, people also speak the English language.
+Turkey is a diverse country with over 35 ethnic languages spoken and a rich tapestry of cultures.
+The official language is Turkish, which is quite different from Arabic.
+In larger cities such as Istanbul, you may also find people who speak English.

-In Turkey, the official currency used is the Turkish lira, which is broken down into small denominations.
-It’s best to familiarize yourself with the money before moving into Turkey.
-There are certain cases where the US dollars and Euros are accepted for transactional purposes in tourist Areas, hotels, and even restaurants.
+The official currency in Turkey is the Turkish lira, which is broken down into smaller denominations.
+It’s best to familiarize yourself with the currency before moving to Turkey.
+In some tourist areas, hotels, and restaurants, US dollars and Euros may be accepted for transactions.

 2. Earthquake risk